Private Historical Tours

 Little Bighorn Battlefield - One of the most famous battles in U.S. History took place here on June 24-25, 1876, between Crazy Horse's Lakota and the 7th Cavalry led by George Armstrong Custer.

-Devil's Tower - Known as Bear Lodge by Crazy Horse and his Lakota, the granite upthrust was a regular camping area for the Lakota during the Indian Wars.
-It's probably most famous, though, from Steven Speilberg's movie Close Encounters of the Third Kind.
+Devil's Tower - Known as Bear Lodge by Crazy Horse and his Lakota, the granite upthrust was a common camping area for the Lakota during the Indian Wars.
+It's probably most famous, however, from Steven Speilberg's movie Close Encounters of the Third Kind.

 Fort Robinson, Nebraska - You'll stand on the very spot where Crazy Horse was stabbed by a U.S. soldier and died in 1877.